How much can I remortgage my house for and what is the cost?

 Some homeowners mistakenly stick with their high SVR due to inertia, rather than locking in a better rate by moving onto a new fixed-rate deal.

-The base rate is a key factor in the cost of credit and determines pricing of credit such as mortgages.
-If the Bank of England raises interest rates, those on tracker deals would see their costs rise, while mortgage lenders could also increase their pricing on both their fixed rate and tracker deals as the cost of funding on the wholesale markets may also be pushed higher.
+The Bank of England's base rate is a key indicator of changes to the interest rate charges on mortgage lending.
+If the Bank of England raises the base rate, those on tracker deals would see their costs rise, while mortgage lenders could also increase their pricing on both their fixed rate and tracker deals as the cost of funding on the wholesale markets may also be pushed higher.

 It is also worth considering a remortgage when you have a big event such as a wedding or a project such as home improvements to spend money on.
 Rather than raiding your savings, you could benefit from the increase in your property to take some cash out.